howset/inception/srcs/README.md

 _This project has been created as part of the 42 curriculum by hsetyamu_

 # README.md
 ## Description
 This is a containerization project to learn modern infrastructure concepts using docker and docker-compose.
 The goal is to build and deploy a modular and isolated system while maintaining the principles of service isolation, networking, automation, and persistence.

 The project creates and orchestrates several docker containers, namely nginx, wordpress, and mariadb, each running in its own containers, communicating only through docker networks, and persisting data with bind mounts.
-The setup is automated through the use of a Makefile and docker-compose, ensuring that the whole infrastructure can be built, started, and cleaned conveniently.
+The setup is automated through the use of a makefile and docker-compose, ensuring that the whole infrastructure can be built, started, and cleaned conveniently.

+To ensure robustness, healthchecks and dependencies are applied.
+The aim is to make sure that services that relies on the well-being of other services starts after that service is healthy.

 ### Virtual Machines vs Docker
 The use of virtual machine provides many advantages in respect to guarantee control and compatibility as well as provide a safe sandbox environment.